 Wyoming men's basketball vs. SMU, Friday, Dec.
 20, 2013

-A proven winner at the highest level of college basketball, Larry Shyatt completed his fourth season as head coach of the Wyoming Cowboys in 2013-14.
-He has guided UW to postseason berths in each of his four seasons at the helm, after a NIT appearance in 1998 and CBI appearances in 2012 through 2014.
+A proven winner at the highest level of college basketball, Larry Shyatt begins his fifth season as head coach of the Wyoming Cowboys in 2014-15.
+He has guided UW to postseason berths in each of his first four seasons at the helm, after a NIT appearance in 1998 and CBI appearances in 2012 through 2014.
 Shyatt came to Wyoming after seven seasons as an assistant at Florida and was announced as the 21st head coach of the Cowboys by Athletics Director Tom Burman on March 31, 2011.
 Entering 2014-15, Shyatt has a 148-134 overall record in his nine seasons as a head coach, including 78-50 in four seasons at Wyoming.

 The Cowboys earned an 18-15 overall record in 2013-14 to claim their third-straight postseason berth, a feat accomplished just four previous times in Wyoming's 109 years of basketball.
 The Pokes finished 9-9 in the Mountain West for their first .500 or better record in conference play since going 7-7 in 2004-05, while their fifth-place finish in the standings was their best since third in 2002-03.
 Wyoming's nine MW wins were its most since winning the conference with 11 in 2001-02.
 The Cowboys were picked to finish seventh in the preseason poll.
 The Cowboys clearly showed they were more competitive than that, though, with 20 games decided by single digits, including eight by a single basket.
 Wyoming finished 19th in the NCAA in scoring defense, allowing 61.8 points per game, and 22nd in field goal percentage, shooting 47.8 percent from the field.